RepleDEV/studyc/Notes/Physics/Topics/Electricity & Resistivity.md

 {P} &= VI
 \end{align*}
 $$
-Using ohm's law, two more equations can be derived, which is used to calculate the power dissipated:
+Using ohm's law, two more equations can be derived, which is used to calculate the power dissipated in a given resistive element, such as a resistor:
 $$
 P =\frac{V^2}{R}=I^2R
 $$
 ## Material Resistivity ($\rho$)
 A material's resistance is proportional to its *resistivity*, given in the equation:
 $$
-\rho = R\frac{A}{l}
+R = \rho\frac{l}{A}
 $$